Alcoholic Beverage Sales and Service, and Venue Liquor Licensing

 - Office of the General Counsel

-- Review and approve transactions for legal compliance in accordance with Administrative Policy: Legal Review of Contracts and Transactions.
+- Review and approve transactions for legal compliance in accordance with Board of Regents Policy: Legal Review of Contracts and Transactions.
 Provide representation to serve on the Alcohol License Oversight Committee.
 Assist Units in completing the State of Minnesota application.

 - Office of Risk Management and Insurance